lisauijtewaal/spersonify/README.md

 Spersonify

-Spersonify is using ES6 and transpiles it back to ES6 by using BabelJS with Webpack Styling is done through CSS 3.
+Spersonify is using ES6 and transpiles it back to ES6 by using BabelJS with Webpack.
+Styling is done through CSS 3.
 Heroku support is already built in to make it as easy as possible to launch your app into the world wide web.